Izaakwltn/vibratsia/README.md

 geography, respond to similar frequencies, and vibrate the open string audibly, and sometimes even visually.

-## Using Vibratsia
+## Using Vibratsia in the REPL:

-#### Since most analysis will be in the context of a musical instrument, there are a number of preset instruments including the violin, viola, cello, bass, and hardanger fiddle.
+# Since most analysis will be in the context of a musical instrument, there are a number of preset instruments including the violin, viola, cello, bass, and hardanger fiddle.

-### You can also create a custom instrument:
+# You can also create a custom instrument:

 VIBRATSIA> (luthier 'violin violin-open-strings)